La Mission (film): Production

 Writer-director Peter Bratt said among the challenging aspects of the film's production was raising financing, as he and brother Benjamin were told "more than a few times that 'the gay thing' had already been done and was now passe," referring to films and TV shows like Brokeback Mountain and Will & Grace.
 "In short order, what these people were saying was that the white experience is the universal one.
 When we tried to explain how much of a social taboo homosexuality remains in many communities of color, the reaction was often one of disbelief," said Bratt.
 The brothers could also not get support from the Latino and Native American communities, where homosexuality is also still considered taboo.

 Bratt considered filming the movie in New Mexico, where tax rebates allow for productions to be filmed relatively inexpensively.
 He ultimately settled on San Francisco's Mission District, saying, "In my mind it's one of the most unique American neighborhoods in the country and it has a dynamic that I don't think you can duplicate anywhere else.
 And the character of the neighborhood kind of informs the story."

 The film was shot in 26 days.

+The production participated in the San Francisco "Scene in San Francisco Incentive Program" administered by the San Francisco Film Commission.